Professor of Practice in English

 Boston, MA 02115

 Julia Flanders is a professor of the practice in English and the director of the Digital Scholarship Group in the Northeastern University Library.
 She also directs the Women Writers Project and serves as editor in chief of Digital Humanities Quarterly, an open-access, peer-reviewed online journal of digital humanities.
 Her apprenticeship in digital humanities began at the Women Writers Project in the early 1990s and continued with work on the development of digital humanities organizations such as the Text Encoding Initiative and the Alliance of Digital Humanities Organizations.
 She has served as chair of the TEI Consortium and as President of the Association for Computers and the Humanities.
-She has also taught numerous workshops on text encoding and served as a consultant and advisor on numerous digital humanities projects.
+She has also taught a wide range of workshops on text encoding and served as a consultant and advisor on numerous digital humanities projects.
 Her research interests focus on data modeling, textual scholarship, humanities data curation, and the politics of digital scholarly work.
+She is the co-editor, with Neil Fraistat, of the Cambridge Companion to Textual Scholarship, and is currently co-editing, with Fotis Jannidis, a book on data modeling in digital humanities.

-- Companion to Textual Scholarship (co-edited with Neil Fraistat).
-Cambridge University Press, 2013
+- Companion to Textual Scholarship (co-editor, with Neil Fraistat).
+Cambridge University Press, 2013.

 - “The Literary, the Humanistic, the Digital: Towards a Research Agenda for Digital Literary Studies.“ In Literary Studies in the Digital Age: An Evolving Anthology, ed.
 Kenneth M. Price and Ray Siemens.
-Modern Language Association, 2013.
+MLA, 2013.
 Online at http://dlsanthology.commons.mla.org/the-literary-the-humanistic-the-digital/.

 - “The Productive Unease of 21st-century Digital Scholarship.”
 Digital Humanities Quarterly 3.3 (2009).
 Online at http://www.digitalhumanities.org/dhq/vol/3/3/000055/000055.html.

-- “Electronic Editions: Anthologies,” in Electronic Textual Editing, ed.
-John Unsworth, Lou Burnard and Katherine O’Brien O’Keeffe.
-MLA and and the Text Encoding Initiative Consortium, 2005.
+- “Electronic Editions: Anthologies.”
+In Electronic Textual Editing, co-edited by John Unsworth, Lou Burnard and Katherine O’Brien O’Keeffe.
+Co-sponsored by the Modern Language Association’s Committee on Scholarly Editions and the Text Encoding Initiative Consortium, funded by a grant from the Andrew W. Mellon Foundation.
+2005.

 Awards and Honors